ZedHeadEd/Neural-Sprint/README.md

 The purpose of this project is to demonstrate the use and application of a Neural Network (specifically NEAT) within one of the most common forms of media: Video Games.

-Also provided is a brief video walkthrough of the game as well as the user guide which also contains some screenshots of the game.
+Also provided is a brief video walkthrough of the game which can be viewed by clicking on the image above or by visiting the following link: https://youtu.be/_wV1XPzwleo